 Do you do a good enough job controlling what goes into your body?
 When it comes to longevity, nothing is more important than your diet.
-Today, we will be going over what a superfood is, the different types of superfoods, the best diets for longevity, and the worst foods for longevity.
+Today, we will be going over what a superfood is, the different types of superfoods for longevity, the top super food for longevity, and the worst foods for longevity.

 What Are Superfoods?

 If you try to stay on top of dietary trends, chances are you have heard the term “superfood” tossed around a million times.
 But what exactly is a superfood?
 Superfoods are typically plant-based foods that contain high nutritious value and are widely considered good for one’s health.

 It should be noted that there are no set criteria for determining what is and isn’t a superfood.
 It’s mostly a marketing term for foods that have health benefits.
 Foods commonly labeled as superfoods contain a wide variety of nutrients such as antioxidants, healthy fats, fiber, and phytochemicals.
 Adding these foods to your diet can help improve both your longevity and your overall well being.

 What an interesting question.
 While many different types of foods can be labeled “super,” there isn’t one food that rules them all.
 It would be great if we could point to one food and say, “this food here is the magical key to good health and disease prevention,” but alas, we can’t.
 Instead, we recommend adding some of these top superfoods to your everyday diet:

 - Green tea

 - Olive oil